 Catchers in the Hall of Fame

 The National Baseball Hall of Fame is in Cooperstown, New York, and believe me, it is a fascinating place.
-In fact, it's hands down the coolest museum I've been to and is arguably one of my most memorable Baseball experiences.
+In fact, it is hands down the coolest museum I've been to and is arguably one of my most memorable Baseball experiences.

 If I can be awestruck by the place as just a random fan, I can only imagine the immense pride one must feel to have been inducted into the Hall of Fame.
 Your status is cemented as a Baseball immortal.
 A legend.

-This article is going to examine those legends of the greatest game on earth, by specifically taking a closer look at an incredibly elite group - Catchers in the National Baseball Hall of Fame.
+This article examines those legends of the greatest game on earth, by specifically taking a closer look at an incredibly elite group - catchers in the Hall of Fame.

-There are approximately 18 Catchers in the Hall of Fame, as of October 2017.
+There are approximately 19 Hall of Fame catchers, as of June 2020.

-There are 317 members of the National Baseball Hall of Fame, so Catchers make up a little over 5% of those inductees.
+There are 333 elected members of the National Baseball Hall of Fame as of June 2020, so catchers make up a little more than 5 percent of those inductees.

-I created an Infographic to visually show all of the Catchers in the National Baseball Hall of Fame, along with some key information about these men.
+I created an Infographic to visually show all of the catchers in the Hall of Fame (National Baseball Hall of Fame in Cooperstown, NY), along with some key information about these men.

 Please note that the logo corresponding with the inductee's name is the team that the particular inductee is representing on the cap of their Hall of Fame plaque.
 However, if no team is represented, then the logo simply represents the team that the inductee was (arguably) most well known for.